-TABLES implicitly commits any active transaction,
+UNLOCK TABLESimplicitly commits any active transaction, but only if

 LOCK TABLEShas been used to acquire table locks.
 For example, in the following set of statements,

 UNLOCK TABLESreleases the global read lock but does not commit the transaction because no table locks are in effect:

 FLUSH TABLES WITH READ LOCK; START TRANSACTION; SELECT ... ; UNLOCK TABLES;

 START TRANSACTION) implicitly commits any current transaction and releases existing table locks.

 FLUSH TABLES WITH READ LOCKacquires a global read lock and not table locks, so it is not subject to the same behavior as

 UNLOCK TABLESwith respect to table locking and implicit commits.
 For example,

 START TRANSACTIONdoes not release the global read lock.
 See Section 126.96.36.199, “FLUSH Syntax”.

 Other statements that implicitly cause transactions to be committed do not release existing table locks.
 For a list of such statements, see Section 13.3.3, “Statements That Cause an Implicit Commit”.